skip to content

 However, make sure to do this in moderation and not go overboard with scheduling their days because a restrictive schedule can also obstruct emotional wellness.
 Allow flexibility in the schedule while ensuring regular bedtimes and waking up times as often as possible.

-Give Positive Feedback, and ‘Choose Your Battles’
+Give Positive Feedback to Parenting In a Pandemic, and ‘Choose Your Battles’

 Many parents feel the urge to correct every ‘annoying’ move of their child/teen, and this may happen more often now that many people are at home the entire time with their children.
 Avoid doing it.
 Instead, be intentional about noticing and praising the desirable behavior exhibited by your child.